roundedrectangle/SailDiscord/README.md

 ## Known issues

+- Hourly cache updating is actually 35 seconds cache updating.
+A fix is coming in the next update
 - App lags in a text channel sometimes.
 Very similar to the issue below except this one lags besides being slow
 - App is very slow at loading almost everything.
 This is not fully fixable because app uses Python as the backend, which is slow
 - When using server folders, they might not load sometimes